-- 2 Tablespoons chives, minced
+- 2 Tablespoons chives minced

-- Pizza prep: Cover pizza paddle with a thin layer of corn meal.
-Rollout dough to make a 8-9 inch pie.
+Pizza prep: Cover pizza paddle with a thin layer of corn meal.
+Rollout one dough ball to make a 8-9 inch pie.
 Place rolled out dough on paddle.
 Brush dough lightly with olive oil and sprinkle with a layer of Parmesan cheese.
 Place 4-6 slices of prosciutto on top of cheese.
 Place half of caramelized onions on top of prosciutto and sprinkle with desired amount of goat cheese.
 Toss a handful of pine nuts on top.
 Then sprinkle with chives.

-MAY I PLEASE ASK A LITTLE FAVOR?
+MAY I PLEASE ASK A FAVOR?